nimbella/demo-projects/qrcode-multi-lang/README.md

    `nim project deploy /path/to/qrcode`

 The output of this command will include a link to where the application is running in the cloud for your account.

+### Notes on Alternate Implementation

+The QR Code generator is implemented in Node.js and in Java.
+The Java implementation is located in [`qr-java`](./packages/default/qr-java).
+Maven is used to build the JAR.